kubernetes/website/docs/getting-started-guides/kops.md

 ## Overview

-This quickstart shows you how to easily install a Kubernetes cluster on AWS> It uses a tool called [`kops`](https://github.com/kubernetes/kops).
+This quickstart shows you how to easily install a Kubernetes cluster on AWS.
+It uses a tool called [`kops`](https://github.com/kubernetes/kops).

 kops is an opinionated provisioning system:

 * Fully automated installation
+* Uses DNS to identify clusters
 * Self-healing: everything runs in Auto-Scaling Groups
 * Limited OS support (Debian preferred, Ubuntu 16.04 supported, early support for CentOS & RHEL)
 * High-Availability support
-* Can directly provision or output to terraform
+* Can directly provision, or generate terraform manifests

-But if your opinions differ you may prefer to build your own cluster using [kubeadm](kubeadm) as a building block.  kops builds on the kubeadm work.
+If your opinions differ from these you may prefer to build your own cluster using [kubeadm](kubeadm) as a building block.  kops builds on the kubeadm work.

 ## Creating a cluster